Sudeozubek/TodoGemini-App/README.md

 📌 TodoGemini-App

-Bu proje, Google Yapay Zeka ve Teknoloji Akademisi eğitiminde öğrendiğim bilgileri temel alınarak geliştirilmiştir.Bu  Gemini AI ile entegre edilmiş bir To-Do yönetim uygulaması.
-FastAPI ve SQLAlchemy kullanılarak geliştirilmiştir.
-Kullanıcılar, JWT kimlik doğrulaması ile giriş yaparak görevlerini ekleyebilir, düzenleyebilir ve silebilir.
-Ayrıca, Gemini AI desteği ile görev açıklamaları otomatik olarak detaylandırılabilir.
+This project was developed based on the information I learned in the Google Artificial Intelligence and Technology Academy training.
+This is a To-Do management application integrated with Gemini AI.
+It was developed using FastAPI and SQLAlchemy.
+Users can add, edit and delete their tasks by logging in with JWT authentication.
+In addition, task descriptions can be automatically detailed with Gemini AI support.

-🚀 Özellikler
+🚀 Features

-✅ JWT Kimlik Doğrulama: Kullanıcı giriş ve kayıt işlemleri.
+✅ JWT Authentication: User login and registration processes.

-✅ To-Do Yönetimi: Görev ekleme, düzenleme, silme ve listeleme.
+✅ To-Do Management: Add, edit, delete and list tasks.

-✅ Gemini AI Desteği: Girilen görev açıklamalarını otomatik olarak genişletir.
+✅ Gemini AI Support: Automatically expands entered task descriptions.

-✅ FastAPI & SQLAlchemy: Hızlı ve ölçeklenebilir bir backend yapısı.
+✅ FastAPI & SQLAlchemy: A fast and scalable backend structure.

-✅ SQLite/PostgreSQL Desteği: Veritabanı yönetimi.
+✅ SQLite/PostgreSQL Support: Database management.

-✅ Jinja2 Şablonları: Dinamik HTML sayfa desteği.
+✅ Jinja2 Templates: Dynamic HTML page support.